The Tattersalls Gold Cup is normally run during the Irish Guineas weekend in the traditional May slot.

 About the Tattersalls Gold Cup: Group 1 Action at the Curragh

 The Tattersalls Gold Cup is a horse race run on the flat at the Curragh racecourse in May of each year (though was July in 2020).
 The contest is usually only open to thoroughbreds which are aged four years and older although in 2020 three year olds were able to compete.
 Throughout the years only four horses have managed to claim a double in the event.
 Yankee Gold in 1976 and 1977, So You Think in 2011 and 2012, Al Kazeem in 2013 and 2015 and lastly Magical in 2019 and 2020.

 As the race is a Group 1 affair it only attracts the best horses, trainers and jockeys that are present in the world of horse racing.
 This is quite clear when looking at through the list of honours over the years.
 As it stands the most successful jockey is Michael Kinane who has triumphed in this one at the Curragh a record six times from 1987, when he won with Cockney Las, to 2003, when he was victorious on the back of Black Sam Bellamy.

 Leading the way amongst the trainers, with nine wins of this race, is Aidan O’Brien.
 He claimed victory for the first time in 2003 with the previously mentioned Black Sam Bellamy, and achieved his last win to date in 2020 with Magical.
-Dermot Weld is the only trainer close to O’Brien with six wins in the Curragh Group One contest.
+Dermot Weld is the only trainer close to O’Brien with six wins in this Curragh Group One contest.

 A Brief History